 The Role of Birth Control in Nutrient Depletion

-Did you know that your birth control might put you at risk for having nutrient deficiencies?!
+Did you know that your birth control might put you at risk of having nutrient deficiencies?!

 It has become incredibly common for women to regularly take oral birth control pills.
 As stated by the CDC, in 2017, 22% of women in the US were taking the pill as their chosen form of contraception.

-In this blog post, I want to share with you what nutrients you may be low in from your birth control pills.
+In this topic, I want to share with you what nutrients you may be low in from your birth control pills.

 Let's start with the nutrient that is estimated to be low in a whopping 75% of Americans!

 This nutrient is known to benefit bone health, muscle and nerve functioning, diabetes, and those who experience migraines.
-People can be deficient in Magnesium for different reasons, however women taking oral contraceptives are at a higher risk for deficiency.
-Birth control actually has the ability to reduce levels of magnesium in the body.
+People can be deficient in Magnesium for different reasons, however, women taking oral contraceptives are at a higher risk for deficiency.
+Birth control can reduce levels of magnesium in the body.
 Some symptoms of magnesium deficiency are muscle pains, nausea, vomiting, weakness, osteoporosis, fatigue, high blood sugar, headaches/migraines, and premenstrual syndrome (PMS).

 Wait.
 PMS?
 Isn't that a normal part of having a period?

-NO, it's actually not.
+No, it's not.
 You shouldn't consistently experience bad PMS while on your period.
 You should not be dealing with severe PMS symptoms that interfere with your everyday life!

-So, the point is, in order to combat the symptoms of magnesium deficiency, women taking oral birth control pills should try to be extra aware of their magnesium intake.
+So, the point is, that to combat the symptoms of magnesium deficiency, women taking oral birth control pills should try to be extra aware of their magnesium intake.
 Women can include more food high in magnesium into their eating plan or take a supplement if that is preferred.